 7. Timing is everything

 Many contractors' contracts are terminable on 30 days' notice or similar, so factor this into your planning if you will need to terminate existing contracts.
-For any existing contracts, you will need to notify the individual of their status before the first due date for payment under the contract falling on or after 6 April 2020.
-It may be useful to prepare a project timeline with clear deadlines for migrating existing contractors over to new contracts in advance of 6 April 2020.
+It may be useful to prepare a project timeline with clear deadlines for migrating existing contractors over to new contracts in advance of 6 April 2021.